victorviro/ml_pipeline/documentation/DVC_data_versioning.md

 # DVC steps

-We explain the steps to versioning data with DVC as this is the first time we run the project.
+We explain the steps to versioning data with DVC as it was the first time we run the project.

 Initialize DVC (after installing it):